-NKT® identifies movement imbalances by using a unique protocol to determine what functions are neurologically disconnected and what functions are compensating for them.
-Adding this approach to visual or orthopedic assessments, manual or self release techniques, and corrective rehabilitation systems will allow you to help restore proper movement patterns and reprogram the MCC.
+Adding this approach to visual or orthopedic assessments, manual or self release techniques, and corrective rehabilitation systems will allow the Practitioner to help you restore proper movement patterns and reprogram the Motor Control Center (MCC).

 What can Neurokinetic Therapy help with?